 The world of advertising on Facebook and Instagram is dynamic.
-Managing effective ads requires constant learning, testing, and optimization.
+Managing effective ads requires constant learning, testing, and How you optimize impacts who sees your Facebook ad.
+Facebook will show your ad to people most likely to perform your desired action..
 Marketers should utilize available data sources — particularly free sources — to better understand how the social platform landscape is shifting.
 We can use Google search data (via Google Trends) to identify social media opportunities – especially related to advertising.

 To help make this process easier, we’ve developed a dashboard that captures and compiles a variety of search data — all based on Google Trends.
 You can access that resource here.
 This article highlights context for the dashboard and guides advertisers on how to approach using Google Trends as a powerful resource in their toolkit.

 Google Trends is a free, publicly available tool that we can use to identify search popularity for specific search terms, as well as general search topics.

 A few caveats: The information is provided for aggregate groups of Google users, and is not traceable user-level data.
 Also, note that Google Trends does *not* report direct search volume data.
 Instead, it is intended to provide base data to compare changes in search popularity over time.
 Importantly, it also provides comparison for popularity between terms or topics.

 The tool can be simple to use, but there are many nuances for understanding all the possible data comparisons.
 While this article won’t go into depth on all of the limits and considerations of Google Trends, I will cover some key points within the context of the Social Media Search Activity tool we have available on Jon’s site.